siponentheparas/gpt-ui/README.md

 # GPT-UI
 An easy to use client GUI for H2OGPT servers.
-Made by one person in a couple of weeks.
-1000+ lines of code with a short story included somewhere in the source code, go find it (it's the past problem one).

 ## Features
 - Multi-threading